pushbytes/pushbytes/README.md

 # Hi 👋 My name is PushBytes

-I've been learning to program since I was about 10 - 11 years old, I started with luau on a platform called ROBLOX.
-I'm currently 15 and I'm the **CEO** & **Founder** of a group that does Security Analysis, Software Development and More.
+I've been learning to program since I was about 10 years old, I started with luau and know a large amount of programming languages.</br>
+I'm currently working at Evolve, currently as a **???**

-- 🌍  I'm live in New South Wales, Australia
+- 🌍  I live in New South Wales, Australia
-- 🖥️  See my portfolio at [my website!](https://ghostclient.lol/)
+- 🖥️  My portfolio isn't accessible at the moment :(
-- 🚀  I'm currently working hard on [ghostclient.lol](http://discord.gg/QR8Keajysj)
+- 🚀  I'm currently working hard on Evolve
-- 🧠  I'm learning Go & Rust
+- 🧠  I'm wanting to learn more programming languages
-- 🤝  I'm open to talking on discord
+- 🤝  I'm open to talk on X

 ### Skills